-Create easy and eco friendly Christmas decorations for kids.
+Create easy and natural Christmas decorations for kids.
 Build beautiful holiday traditions with your family!

 Some of my fondest childhood memories involve tubs and tubs of holiday decorations.